 Requirements for the Asian Studies Interdisciplinary major are 36 hours, distributed between 12 hours of core courses, 20 hours of specialized courses and the Asian Studies senior capstone seminar.
 See the Interdisciplinary Studies section of this catalog.

-Requirements for the M.A.T. with a secondary education concentration in History/Social Science.
+Requirements for the Master of Arts in Teaching (M.A.T.) with a secondary education concentration in History/Social Science.
 All students in the M.A.T.
-Program are required to take 12 additional hours in their field of study beyond the Wheaton College bachelor’s degree major requirement.
-Courses selected for these 12 hours must be approved by the History Department chair or the chair’s designated representative.
+Program are required to take 8 additional hours in their field of study beyond the Wheaton College bachelor’s degree major requirement.
+Courses selected for these 8 hours must be approved by the History Department chair or the chair’s designated representative.

 Refer to the Graduate Programs section of this catalog for courses in the History of Christianity which apply to a Master of Arts degree in Biblical and Theological Studies.

 HIST 101.
 Exploring the Past.
 An introduction to the discipline of history for non-majors that equips students for life-long learning by helping them to understand why Christians value study of the past and by giving them the tools to investigate it.
 Through in-depth exploration of a critical period, concept, source, or event in the past—analyzed within an explicitly comparative or cross-cultural framework—the course demonstrates history’s ability to explain human interaction in an increasingly complex world and to promote thoughtful study of cultural and geographical difference.
 Students will learn to appreciate historical knowledge, engage in historical reasoning, develop historical consciousness, and practice historical reflection.

 HIST 105.
 World History.
 A survey of world history in Christian perspective from c.
 1500 to the present.
 This course provides the chronological, geographical, and cultural breadth that serves as a contextualizing vehicle for the liberal arts.
 Attention given to moral issues of history.
 Meets general education requirement.
 Diversity designation.